mbMosman/mbmosman.github.io/_posts/2019-01-31-truck-unload.md

 It was about 9 when I started to question why the washer was still going.
 It seemed like it was in the rinse cycle, so I marked it as strange that it took so long, but at least it should be done soon.
 After 20 more minutes, I went down to check again and it was still rinsing.
 At this point I'm frustrated, but assume it will start to spin once it drains again.
 So I stay and watch it since there's a clear lid and a light to show which part of the cycle it is on.
 For 15 more minutes I watch it rinse, start to spin, then rinse again.
 At this point I'm mad and cursing the washer.
 Why is it never getting to the spin and drain part?

-I've stopped and restarted it.
-I've tried stopping it, cancelling the cycle and starting it on just the spin and drain cycle.
+I'd stopped and restarted it a few times, then I tried stopping it, cancelling the cycle and starting it on just the spin and drain cycle.
 Nothing I do seems to make any difference.
 Finally, I opened the lid and shuffled stuff around, thinking maybe it wouldn't be too wet and I could just toss it in the dryer.
 It was still quite soaked.
 That wouldn't work.
 One last try...
 At last!
 It must have been off balance, because this time it finished the spin cycle, allowing me to shove stuff in the dryer.
 Sadly though it was now almost 11PM.
 It took another hour before everything was dry and the bed made.
 Poor Martin had already gone to sleep on the living room floor, but he was happy enough to move when I woke him up.

 Funny to think that the worst part of the move was the first load of wash...